 Weekly message from the Vicar

 One of the things many people miss while the churches are closed is the chance to sing our favourite hymns.
-One of our parishioners, helped by clever computer software, the internet and his girlfriend, has recorded the hymn Love Unknown for you to enjoy.
+One of our parishioners, helped by clever computer software, the internet and his girlfriend, has recorded the hymn Thine be the Glory for you to enjoy.
 There are subtitles so you can sing from home if you wish.
 Our thanks to Joshua Xerri and Georgina Podd.

 Parish Pastoral Officer

 If you would like a parish visit, or Home Communion, Heather would like you to talk to you about this.
 Please contact Heather Vann by phoning 01656 741543 or email

 Susan Oates and Karen Evans: 749738

 ON FRIDAY 15TH OF MAY WE DELIVERED OVER 200 SCRUB BAGS FOR THE LOCAL NHS.
 WELL DONE LADIES.

 Parish Safeguarding Officer

 If you have any worries about the well being of the Vulnerable, of whatever age, please speak to Dave Xerri on 01656 748548 or email